ipfs/ipfs-docs/docs/concepts/ipld.md

 $ ipfs daemon
 ```

 2. Create some data.
-Notice how this data stores the git CID.
+Notice how this data stores the Git CID.

 ```bash
 $ echo '{ "message": "linking to git commit", "files": [{ "/": "z8mWaJHXieAVxxLagBpdaNWFEBKVWmMiE" }] }' > test.json